 enter value/s in increments of 1 between 0 and 0

-Rates the ability of the fan to move air at the lowest setting, the most likely setting to be used at night while sleeping.
-Weak air movement scores 30%, moderate air movement scores 50%, gentle but effective air movement scores 90%, while models considered too powerful on their lowest setting score 70% (strong air movement is less desirable when you're trying to sleep, but can still be compensated for with an extra sheet, for example; weak air movement, on the other hand, is essentially useless).
+Rates the ability of the fan to move a good amount of air at the lowest setting without disrupting your sleep.
 Models with more than three settings such as the DC powered models with 5 and 6 settings earn a 90% score if the first setting is lower than the optimal air movement speed as one of the other 4 or 5 settings will deliver the appropriate air movement.

 As can be seen in our test, models with three, four, five and even two blades perform at all different rates with no trend based on the number used so choose based on the results in the report and your personal taste.

 enter value/s in increments of 1 between 2 and 6

 All the models on test can use a remote control although getting one later can be expensive so if you think you want one, get it at the time of purchase.